 Professor of Criminal Justice, University of Texas, El Paso

-Michael Smith, Professor of Criminal Justice at the University of Texas, El Paso, is an expert in law, public policy, policing, courts, law enforcement agencies, racial profiling and traffic stops.
+Michael Smith, Chair of the Department of Criminal Justice at the University of Texas, San Antonio, is an expert in law, public policy, policing, courts, law enforcement agencies, racial profiling and traffic stops.

 Smith is the Director of the Center for Law and Human Behavior at the University of Texas, El Paso.
 He served as Dean of the College of Liberal Arts and Social Sciences and Vice Provost at Georgia Southern University.
 He is criminologist, former municipal and county police officer and served as a principal investigator on many research grants and contracts over his 20-year career as a police scholar and criminal justice researcher.
 With funding from the National Institute of Justice, he led the one of the most comprehensive investigations on the use of force by police and injuries to officers and citizens.
 He has consulted with numerous state highway patrol agencies and served as a statistical consultant to the Special Litigation Section of the United States Department of Justice.